Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: Experiments

 \subsection{Datasets and baselines}

-\noindentbold{3D datasets} We primarily evaluate on our proposed \dataname benchmark, which provides large-scale, diverse open-vocabulary affordance annotations.
-LASO~\cite{li2024laso} is additionally used for cross-domain generalization experiments to assess transferability to existing datasets.
+\noindentbold{3D datasets} We primarily evaluate \modelname-3D on the LASO dataset~\cite{li2024laso}, a benchmark for open-vocabulary 3D affordance grounding with free-form text queries.
+LASO provides both seen and unseen settings; the seen setting evaluates on object/affordance classes observed during training, while the unseen setting tests on held-out classes to assess zero-shot generalization.
+We further evaluate on our \dataname test split, a held-out set of 5K human-verified pairs that covers substantially more diverse object categories and affordance concepts than LASO.
+It serves as a more challenging testbed and provides both in-domain and cross-domain settings to probe open-vocabulary generalization beyond the limited category coverage of existing benchmarks.

-\noindentbold{2D datasets} We evaluate \modelname pretrained on \dataname on the AGD20K~\cite{agd20k}.
-The dataset is organized into two object splits—Seen and Unseen.
-AGD20K-Weak, Oneshot, and Full represent weakly supervised, one-shot, and fully supervised versions of the AGD20K training dataset, respectively.
+\noindentbold{2D datasets} We evaluate \modelname-2D on the AGD20K~\cite{agd20k}, which consists of two object splits: seen and unseen.
+AGD20K-Weak, 1-shot, and Full represent weakly supervised, one-shot, and fully supervised versions of the AGD20K training dataset, respectively.

-\noindentbold{3D baselines} We select representative baselines specifically designed for language-guided 3D affordance grounding, which take language descriptions paired with 3D point clouds as input.
-Our evaluation includes two publicly available state-of-the-art methods: OpenAD~\cite{nguyen2023open} and PointRefer~\cite{li2024laso}.
-Additionally, we introduce \modelname-3D as a simple yet effective baseline approach.
-We thoroughly compare these methods on both the LASO~\cite{li2024laso} and \dataname benchmarks to provide comprehensive insights into their effectiveness across tasks of varying complexity and dataset scales.
+\noindentbold{3D baselines} We select representative baselines for open-vocabulary 3D affordance grounding, which take language descriptions paired with 3D point clouds as input.
+Our evaluation includes multiple representative methods: Referring Transformer~\cite{li2021referring}, 3D-SPS~\cite{luo20223d}, ReLA~\cite{liu2023gres}, IAGNet~\cite{yang2023grounding}, OpenAD~\cite{nguyen2023open}, and PointRefer~\cite{li2024laso}.
+For OpenAD, since official results on LASO~\cite{li2024laso} were not available, we trained the model on the LASO dataset using their official code implementation.
+All other baseline results are taken directly from~\cite{li2024laso}.
+We compare these methods with our proposed \modelname-3D on both LASO seen and unseen splits to evaluate generalization performance.